 If a little outdoor adventure is your idea of a good time, then hiking up Table Mountain is something you can’t miss.

-Bo-Kaap’s rich history, blend of culture and colourful vibe, is a great place to add to your Capetonian holiday itinerary, whether you start or end one of the days of your trip in this neighbourhood of colourful pretty houses with great historical significance to behold.
+Bo-Kaap’s rich history, a blend of culture, and colorful vibe is a great place to add to your Capetonian holiday itinerary, whether you start or end one of the days of your trip in this neighborhood of colorful pretty houses with great historical significance to behold.